 True prime grade timber is supposed to be completely and utterly free of any flaws.
 This is what A should stand for.
 If your supposedly prime floor is classified as AB, it means that the ‘real’ prime pieces are mixed with some which have (even the smallest in size) knots or some other minor flaws.
 Prime grade flooring is synonymous with careful selection, quality control, straight grain and uniform appearance.
 As you can expect this comes with an appropriate price tag.

 Natural Grade.
 The Perfect Middle

-On a natural or ABC grade, you can expect knots, as well different textures, grain patterns and colour variations.
+On a natural or ABC grade, you can expect knots, as well as different textures, grain patterns and colour variations.
 There is a big disparity in the quality of the timber here.
 You can find pretty much anything from A to C or even D. Overall, however, the floor is fairly consistent in appearance.
 Some floor manufacturers use coloured fillers to hide natural imperfections and further improve the look.

 Rustic Grade.
 The Best Wood Is a Natural Wood

 One of the main benefits of wood flooring is the fact that it is natural.
 Rustic floors are not made from carefully selected pieces in order to achieve certain looks.
 No, they show how wood truly is in its natural state.
 Depending on the person, it is either something bad or a part of its charm.